mpv-player/mpv/DOCS/man/en/options.rst

     - ``--aspect=16:9`` or ``--aspect=1.7777``

 --ass, --no-ass
-    Render ASS subtitles natively, and convert text subtitles in other formats to ASS internally (enabled by default).
+    Render ASS subtitles natively (enabled by default).

-    If ``--no-ass`` is specified, all subtitles are converted to plain text internally.
-All tags and style declarations are stripped and ignored.
+    If ``--no-ass`` is specified, all tags and style declarations are stripped and ignored on display.
 The subtitle renderer uses the font style as specified by the ``--sub-text-`` options instead.

     *NOTE*: Using ``--no-ass`` may lead to incorrect or completely broken rendering of ASS/SSA subtitles.
 It can sometimes be useful to forcibly